 - Game Framework

 Please note that none of the following tutorials have been revisited, edited or verified for correctness.
 I have written them as I learned and implemented the topics in question.
 They might be a ton of grammatical mistakes, the explanations might not be well written and the code is neither free of errors, nor optimized.
 Nonetheless, the demos run fine, and you can surely learn something new.
 I will revisit those tutorials once I have more time.
 Thank you for your understanding.

 The following short tutorials cover the High-Level Shading Language in more details than the previous tutorials.

 Now that a robust DirectX game framework is in place, it is time to study Direct2D in more detail.
 We will learn how to use Direct2D to render 2D-images, starting with simple geometrical figures and working our way up to complete 2D-sprites.
 At the end of these tutorials, we will have a very robust DirectX and Direct2D framework, with DirectWrite and Windows Imaging Component support.

-To round things off, we will learn how to handle user input and we will add sounds and music to our games with the famous FMOD (not a part of the DirectX API) library.
+To round things off, we will learn how to handle user input and we will add sounds and music to our framework.

 I can't think of a better place to start the journey into computer graphics than Flatland itself!
 To fully use all of the features in these tutorials, Windows 10 is necessary.